25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

 ### Except

-`Except`: returns members of the first set that don't appear in the second set.
+`Except`: returns members of the first set that don't appear in the second set

 ```cs
 var numbersA = new List<int> { 0, 2, 4, 5, 6, 8, 9, 8 }; // 8 items